Cart»

 DOZEN

 Pale yellow colour.
 Bouquet is fresh with aromas of pawpaw, citrus and lime juice over a distinctive herbal note.
 The palate has intense tropical flavours combined with classic nettle and gooseberry on a medium bodied, textural palate.
-Focused acidity provides length to a refreshing zesty finish.
+Focused acidity, combined with dry, puckery orchard citrus characters, provide length to a refreshing zesty finish.
+Match with NZ seafood, fried fishes and white meat terrines.

 When the Giesen brothers, Theo, Alex and Marcel, planted their first grape vines on bare land at Burnham, near Christchurch, there were those who questioned the practicality of their venture